 - Basement concrete slabs are sloping in certain areas

 This type of structural problem is often caused from poor soil conditions around a home, or from improper building techniques or materials used during the time when your home was being constructed.
-Regardless of what has caused the problem, our team of experts will be able to provide you with the best and most effective solution.
+Regardless of what has caused the problem, A-1 Indiana Waterproofing team of experts will be able to provide you with the best and most effective solution.

 Push piers are made from solid, strong, durable metal materials that are built to last in the soil surrounding your home.
 They are installed deep within the earth next to the damaged wall(s) as an adequate foundation repair method.
 This piering technique has proven itself to be one of the best ways to go about fixing a sinking foundation without having to actually replace any walls of the home.